Germany, Luxembourg & France Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch, Dinner

-After a final breakfast on our barge, bid farewell to the crew and VBT trip leaders and say hello to your local guide as you disembark in Metz, France, nestled at the confluence of the Mosel and Seille rivers.
-Enjoy a pleasant walk into this charming city, a quaint tapestry of bridges and romantic corners.
-Pass the elegant 18th-century city theater and the Palais de la Prefecture in the Place de la Comedie.
-Visit the imposing Cathedral of St. Etienne, one of the most beautiful Gothic cathedrals of France, built around 1250.
-Here, admire the fine stained-glass windows, including a modern work by Marc Chagall.
+After a final breakfast on our barge, bid farewell to the crew and VBT trip leaders, and greet your local guide as you disembark in Metz, France, nestled at the confluence of the Mosel and Seille rivers.
+Enjoy a leisurely walk into this charming city—a quaint tapestry of bridges and romantic corners.
+Admire the elegant 18th-century city theater and the Palais de la Préfecture in the Place de la Comédie.
+Visit the imposing Cathedral of St. Étienne, one of the most beautiful Gothic cathedrals in France, built around 1250, and marvel at its fine stained-glass windows, including a modern work by Marc Chagall.

-Then, walk to the local market, to the lively Place St. Louis, and to Place Saint-Jacques, where there’ll be time to shop or explore.
+Then, stroll to the local market, the lively Place St. Louis, and Place Saint-Jacques, where you’ll have time to shop or explore.
 Lunch is on your own.

-After, take private transportation to Luxembourg City.
-En route, there will be a short 15-minute stop at the Luxembourg American Cemetery so you may honor those who fell here during World War II.
+Afterward, take private transportation to Luxembourg City.
+En route, there will be a short 15-minute stop at the Luxembourg American Cemetery, where you can honor those who fell during World War II.

-Check into the Hotel Le Royal, a stroll away from the main square and the Old City.
-The rest of your day is free to discover this fascinating capital of one of Europe’s smallest countries.
-Explore cobblestone-arched narrow streets and small elegant palaces such as the Palais Grand-Ducal and the Chambre des Deputes.
-The graceful Chemin de la Corniche is said to be Europe’s most beautiful terrace, with a pleasant promenade that passes restored ancient homes.
-You’ll also bask in the beauty of the city’s two major squares: the regal Place de la Constitution and the cozy Place du Marche, still used for weekly flower and vegetable markets.
+Check into Hotel Le Royal, just a stroll away from the main square and the Old City.
+The rest of your day is free to explore this fascinating capital of one of Europe’s smallest countries.
+Wander through cobblestone-arched narrow streets and visit elegant palaces such as the Palais Grand-Ducal and the Chambre des Députés.
+The graceful Chemin de la Corniche is said to be Europe’s most beautiful terrace, offering a pleasant promenade past restored ancient homes.
+You’ll also enjoy the charm of the city’s two major squares: the regal Place de la Constitution and the cozy Place du Marché, still used for weekly flower and vegetable markets.

 Tonight, dine on your own.
-The city boasts more Michelin stars per square mile than any other and has a lively atmosphere in its many cafés, pubs, and pizzerias.
-The biggest ethnic community here is from Portugal, adding a Latin flair to its nightlife and menus.
+The city boasts more Michelin stars per square mile than any other and offers a lively atmosphere in its many cafés, pubs, and pizzerias.
+The largest ethnic community here is from Portugal, adding a Latin flair to its nightlife and menus.

 Included Meals: Breakfast

-After an included breakfast this morning, complimentary transportation to the Luxembourg City Airport will be provided (an approximately 15-minute drive, depending on traffic) for your departing flight.
+After an included breakfast this morning, complimentary transportation to Luxembourg City Airport will be provided—a drive of approximately 15 minutes, depending on traffic—for your departing flight.

 Included Meals: Breakfast